Eastwood, West Yorkshire: History

 The earliest reference for Eastwood is in 1286 when it was called Estwoode.
 The name was almost certainly taken from the Eastwoode family who owned local land from the 13th to 17th centuries, and lived in Eastwood Old Hall.

 In the 19th century, Eastwood was an important (and relatively wealthy) habitation with a considerable amount of industry, supported by its own railway station, which was used to support local mill workers and industrialists travel to towns as far as Rochdale and Manchester.

-Though today a small hamlet, Eastwood once contained its own school, chapel and cricket team.
+Though today a small hamlet, Eastwood once contained its own school, chapel, train station, hotel and cricket team.
+The cricket pitch is still in use today.

 Eastwood family

 The family of Eastwood is thought to have given its name to the locality.
 Eastwood continues to be a common name in and around this part of northern England.
 Some members of this lineage included John Eastwood who fabricated Todmorden Mills in Toronto Canada.

 Governance

 From a very early time, Eastwood formed part of the ancient ecclesiastical parish of Halifax.

 From 1894 until 1939, Eastwood, together with Heptonstall and parts of the south Pennines formed part of the Todmorden Rural District, in the West Riding of Yorkshire, and from 1939 until 1974, lay within Hepton Rural District, also from the West Riding.

 Under the Local Government Act 1972, the West Riding of Yorkshire was abolished and Eastwood has since formed part of the metropolitan borough of Calderdale, in West Yorkshire.

 Eastwood forms part of the civil parish of Todmorden.